Hexana for VS Code — Feature Reference¶

 Falls back to generic when neither kind matches but the file is otherwise WebAssembly. |

-Tab availability adapts per kind — Component Model files surface a Modules tab; core modules surface Functions, Data, Custom, Monos, Garbage.
+Tab availability adapts per kind — Component Model files surface a Modules tab; core modules surface Functions, Data, Custom, Monos, Garbage; native binaries surface a structure tab covering sections, segments, and symbols.

 Hex viewer¶